 After adding the rafters (with all house sizes but the smallest ones), you will need to add additional support beams to further increase the roof’s stability.
 As with the rafters, there are a variety of different designs for this.
 Here is an example:

-Stone Foundations
+Stone foundations

-In case the edges of a roundhouse’s walls directly align with the border of the grass layer (see image) or if the roundhouse faces a slope, a stone foundation is needed.
+In case the edges of a roundhouse's walls directly align with the border of the grass layer (see image) or if the roundhouse faces a slope, a stone foundation is needed.
+If the gap between the roundhouse's walls are small enough (less than half a block), you can also use the extension toggle to close the gap.

 Gradients

 A general gradient guide can be found here.
-It covers most of the important stuff (and should be read first) so the following sections will mainly give you WM-specific details and examples.
+It covers most of the important stuff (and should be read first), so the following sections will mainly give you WM-specific details and examples.
 Use your paintbrush for this.

 Roofs

 This is an example of a roundhouse roof using a slightly more aged gradient.
-The top is the lightest part (brown thatch) after which the gradient gets continuously darker (here just dark brown thatch) with mossy parts on the roof’s edge.
+The top is the lightest part (brown thatch), after which the gradient gets continuously darker (here just dark brown thatch) with mossy parts on the roof’s edge.
 Note that the north side is always the mossiest.
 Make sure to avoid straight lines in your gradient.
 This is especially important for roundhouses larger than the one shown above.

 After you have completed gradienting your roof from the outside, check the inside.
 The quarter slabs will not be gradiented as they are “cut off” from the outside.
 Gradient them so that they match the blocks surrounding them.